1864: Six of Mosby’s Rangers

 It is the duty of a penitent to repair, so far as he has the power, the injury which he has done.
 What we can do, is commonly nothing more than to leave the world an example of contrition.
 On the dreadful day, when the sentence of the law has its full force, some will be found to have affected a shameless bravery, or negligent intrepidity.
 Such is not the proper behaviour of a convicted criminal.
 To rejoice in tortures is the privilege of a martyr; to meet death with intrepidity is the right only of innocence, if in any human being innocence could be found.
 Of him, whose life is shortened by his crimes, the last duties are humility and self-abasement.
 We owe to God sincere repentance; we owe to man the appearance of repentance.—-We ought not to propagate an opinion, that he who lived in wickedness can die with courage.‡

-William Dodd (together with another criminal, John Harris) had occasion to do just that this day in 1777.
+William Dodd (together with another criminal, Joseph Harris: there’s a wonderful profile of this forgotten youth here) had occasion to do just that this day in 1777.
 Dodd became the last person hanged for forgery at Tyburn.
-(And according to Wendy Moore, there was an posthumous attempt at resuscitation, which was known to work sometimes.)

 * The lyrics of “Yankee Doodle Dandy” (”stuck a feather in his hat and called it macaroni”) may be the most recognizable modern-day relic of this lexicon.